 Quote: "To know what is right and not do it is the worst cowardice." ~ Confucius

 Kelly Spencer is a Learning Coach at Abrome and is dedicated to encouraging and supporting children so they can lead remarkable lives.
+Kelly is currently pursuing a degree in Veterinary Medicine.
+Her life goal is to create a healthy and positive space for all beings.
 Prior to joining Abrome, Kelly worked as a behavioral assistant for children on the autism spectrum.
 She provided support and training for the children and their caregivers in a variety of settings to include the home, the school, and within the community.
 In addition to working with more common cases of ADHD and social anxiety, Kelly has experience working with children with a variety of more complicated needs such as those who are non-verbal, and those who engaged in self-harming behavior.

 Kelly previously worked at Bain & Company as a Coordinator for Human Capital Systems.
 Prior to Bain, Kelly was the head coach for Phillips Exeter Academy's JV boys soccer team.
 Throughout college, Kelly also taught summer camps for children aged 3-18 for Seacoast United Soccer Club.
 Kelly played Division I soccer in college, and played in the Women's Professional Soccer League post-college.
 She has written and published George and His Rumbly Tummy, her first children's book.
 In her free time, Kelly likes to read, hike, take care of her 4 rescue dogs, and ride horses.